List of Jeopardy! tournaments and events: Ultimate Tournament of Champions

-Each match was conducted as a single game affair until the tournament reached the semifinal round.
-The six remaining contestants competed in two two-game, cumulative score contests to determine who would face Jennings in the finals.
+The eighteen winners from the second round advanced to the quarterfinals, and the six winners from those matches faced off in the semifinals for the chance to face Jennings in the finals.
+Both semifinal matchups were conducted as two-day, cumulative score matches, with the highest combined score advancing.
 The first semifinal was won by 1992 Tournament of Champions finalist Jerome Vered, who defeated Frank Spangenberg and 2000 College Champion Pam Mueller.
 Brad Rutter won the other semifinal over 1993 champion John Cuthbertson and 2004 champion Chris Miller.

 Rutter, Vered, and Jennings then competed in a three-game cumulative score final match for the top prize.
 Rutter, who had the highest total in all three of the games, finished with $62,000 and won the $2,000,000 prize.
 Jennings finished second with $34,599 and collected $500,000, while Vered finished third with $20,600, and took home $250,000.
 All in all, the tournament's contestants won a combined grand total of $5,604,413.

 Battle of the Decades

-In 2014, Jeopardy! held a special 5-week tournament billed as the Battle of the Decades to commemorate the Trebek version's 30th season, involving a total of 45 former champions from each of the first 29 completed seasons to that point, and divided into three decades (1984-1993, 1994-2003, and 2004-2013).
+In 2014, Jeopardy! held a special 5-week tournament billed as the Battle of the Decades to commemorate the Trebek version's 30th season, involving a total of 45 former champions from each of the first 29 completed seasons to that point, and divided into three decades (1984–1993, 1994–2003, and 2004–2013).
 The winner of the tournament would receive a cash prize of $1 million.

 There were five matches from each decade to decide who advances to the quarterfinals.
-The first decade was aired February 3-7, 2014, with the second decade airing March 3-7, 2014; and the third aired from March 31-April 4, 2014.
+The first decade was aired February 3 to 7, 2014, with the second decade airing March 3 to 7, 2014; and the third aired from March 31 to April 4, 2014.

-The quarterfinal matches aired May 5-9, 2014; and the semifinals and finals aired May 12-16, 2014.
+The quarterfinal matches aired May 5–9, 2014; and the semifinals and finals aired May 12–16, 2014.
 Ken Jennings, Brad Rutter, and Roger Craig competed in the two-day cumulative score final match for the championship.
 Rutter won the tournament and took home the $1,000,000 prize.
 Jennings finished as the first runner-up with $100,000, while Craig was the second runner-up taking home $50,000.